Troubleshooting¶

 If errors occur during the compilation process, the compilation environment should be checked first.

 Note: As Android Studio versions update, the compatibility of these versions may also change.
-If you encounter compilation errors despite meeting the above environment conditions, please contact our developers.
+If you encounter compilation errors despite meeting the above environment requirements, please contact our development team.

-In this environment, ft-plugin cannot be used.
+ft-plugincannot be used in this environment.
 The automatic data capture part needs to be integrated manually.
 For more details on manual integration, refer to Manual Integration.

-The above errors occur because the maven repository is not correctly configured.
-Please refer to the configuration here.
+The above errors occur because the Maven repository is not set correctly.
+Please refer to the Configuration here.

 >Task :app:transformClassesWithStackFramesFixerForDebug